How to use sticky notes on a Mac

 If you close the Stickies app, all your notes will disappear from desktop automatically.

-There are a few possible explanations.
+Now, let's get back to Stickies.
+In my experience, problems with them are rare — I can only recall two or three issues over the years.
+But when they happen, there are a few possible explanations.
 First of all, make sure you have active stickies.
-If the application itself seems to be open and you see the Stickies title bar and its menu in the menu bar, go to Window and check the list of your stickies at the bottom.
+If the app itself seems to be open and you see the Stickies title bar and its menu in the menu bar, go to Window and check the list of your stickies at the bottom.
 If there are no stickies listed, you should go and create a new one.

-If you can't open Stickies application — either you can't locate it on Mac or it hangs — try resetting the app with CleanMyMac X: go to Uninstaller, choose Stickies from the list, then click the Show arrow to see its associated files.
-Select the files and click Reset.
-After the reset, try opening Stickies once again.
+If you can't open the Stickies app — either you can't locate it on Mac, or it hangs — try resetting the app with CleanMyMac

 Lastly, you can switch to a different tool for creating stickies on Mac.
-SideNotes is a great replacement.
+SideNotes, which I've already mentioned, is a great replacement.
 It doesn't look like a traditional sticky notes app, but it goes one step further, keeping all your notes conveniently on the side of the screen, ready to slide in and out anytime.

 How to customize your stickies

-Now that you know how to add sticky notes to desktop, make sure you can customize them so they truly serve your goals.
-Here's what you can do with stickies on Mac.
+Now that you know how to add sticky notes to your desktop, customize them so they truly serve your goals.
+Here's what you can do with sticky notes on Mac.

 How to change the color of stickies on Mac